-In 2008, a total of $43 in uncompensated hospital care was provided.
+In 2008, a total of $43 billion in uncompensated hospital care was provided.
 This so-called “free riding” was the principal justification for the individual mandate included in the Affordable Care Act enacted in March 2010.
 A 2011 analysis (Appendix A in Holtz-Eakin et al.) breaks this amount down as follows:

 - Preexisting conditions. $8.7 billion of the $43 billion reflects care rendered to individuals who would purchase health insurance, but whose preexisting conditions prevented them from doing so; under the Act, they would be guaranteed coverage and so would no longer be uninsured;